Can we act upon the translation of the verses whose meaning we can understand clearly? Are all verses mutashabih?

 However, no translation of the Quran can replace its original; therefore, translation of the Quran cannot be read while performing prayers.
 We have to read the original of the Quran in prayers.
 Allah’s word is the one that is in Arabic.
-It has a different place and thawab.
+Its place is different; so is its reward.
 Many thawabs are given for each letter of it.

-"He it is Who has sent down to thee the Book: in it are verses basic or fundamental (of established meaning); they are the foundation of the Book: others are not of well-established meaning.
-But those in whose hearts is perversity follow the part thereof that is not of well-established meaning.
-Seeking discord, and searching for its interpretation, but no one knows its true meanings except Allah, and those who are firmly grounded in knowledge say: ‘We believe in it; the whole of it is from our Lord’; and none will grasp the Message except men of understanding."
+"He it is Who has sent down to thee the Book: In it are verses basic or fundamental (of established meaning); they are the foundation of the Book: others are allegorical.
+But those in whose hearts is perversity follow the part thereof that is allegorical, seeking discord, and searching for its hidden meanings, but no one knows its hidden meanings except Allah.
+And those who are firmly grounded in knowledge say: ‘We believe in the Book; the whole of it is from our Lord:’ and none will grasp the Message except men of understanding."
 (Aal-i Imran, 3/7)

 It is possible to translate it as follows: “Their interpretation can only be known by Allah and those who have deep knowledge.
 They say, ‘We believe in it; all of it is from our Lord.’”
 Accordingly, "those who have deep knowledge" know the meaning of mutashabih verses.